Warm yourself from the inside out with this flavourful and comforting Thai soup.

 - 1 tsp (5 ml) rice wine vinegar

 - 1 tsp (5 ml) toasted sesame oil

 - 4 cups (1 L) zucchini noodles (250 ml/1 cup per person)

-- Can substitute other basil or cilantro if Thai basil isn’t available
+- You can substitute any type of basil or cilantro if Thai basil isn’t available.

 Publisher’s Note: Carol Dudar is a Toronto based recipe developer and food stylist.